Frequently Asked Questions

 No. The Wildcat Sanctuary is a rescue facility and does not have any governing authority to shut down a facility or seize any animals.
 TWS’ priority has always been helping displaced animals in need and does not have the time, resources or authority to get involved in shutting these facilities down.
-The organizations with authority include:
+The organizations with authority that you can Google for local contact information in your area include:

 - Local Animal control (usually the Sheriff)

 - Your local state’s Dept. of Natural Resources or Dept. of Fish & Wildlife or Dept. of Fish & Game

 - Your local state’s Board of Animal Health

 - United States Department of Agriculture (USDA) – contact information below

 - U.S. Fish & Wildlife Service (USFW) – contact HERE

 Our organization gets involved only after an owner chooses to surrender their animal or governing authorities have seized animals for various reasons.
 We offer our services to provide lifelong care to displaced animals in need at our own cost.
 There have only been 2 instances in our 11 year history where a governing authority partially reimbursed us for our services.
 That is why your support is always needed.